Degenerate crossing number and signed reversal distance: Preliminaries

 \section{Preliminaries}

-\paragraph*{Embedding schemes}
+\subsection{Embedding schemes}

+We assume that the reader is familiar with basic concepts on the topology of surfaces (classification, genus, orientability, etc.) and refer to Mohar and Thomassen~\cite{mohar2001graphs} or Stillwell~\cite{stillwell1993classical} for background on these topics.

 In this article, we work with multi-graphs, possibly with loops and multiple edges.
-An \emph{embedding} of a graph $G$ on a surface $S$ is an injective map $\phi:G \rightarrow S$.
-We consider two embeddings equivalent if their images are homeomorphic.
+To every edge of a multi-graph we associate two \emph{half-edges}, one incident to each endpoint of the edge: the main function of these half-edges is to differentiate the two incidences of a loop with a vertex.
+An \emph{embedding} of a graph $G$ on a surface $S$ is a continuous injective map $\phi:G \rightarrow S$.
+We consider two embeddings on a surface $S$ to be equivalent if there exists a homeomorphism of $S$ sending the image of one embedding to the other one.
 The \emph{faces} of an embedded graph are the connected components of $S \setminus \phi(G)$.

+\begin{remark2}From now on, all the graphs that we consider are always embedded, and therefore we apply the common abuse of language to identify a graph $G$ with its embedding $\phi$. \end{remark2}

 An embedding is \emph{cellular} if its faces are homeomorphic to topological disks.
 The Euler genus, $eg(G)$, of a cellular embedding of a graph $G$ is the quantity $2-v+e-f$, where $v$, $e$ and $f$ denote respectively the number of vertices, edges and faces of the embedding of $G$.
+If the surface $S$ that $G$ is embedded on is non-orientable and the embedding is cellular, the Euler genus $eg(G)$ equals the non-orientable genus of the surface that $G$ is embedded on, denoted by $g(G)$.

-If $S$ is orientable, an embedding can be described combinatorially by a \emph{rotation system}, that is, the set of cyclic permutations encoding the order of the edges around each vertex.
-When $S$ is non-orientable, which will always be the case in this paper, some additional data is required to encode an embedding, which is encompassed in the concept of an \emph{embedding scheme}.
+A \emph{cyclic permutation} is a permutation consisting of a single cycle.
+If $S$ is orientable, a cellular embedding on $S$ can be described combinatorially by a \emph{rotation system}, that is, a set of cyclic permutations encoding the order of the half-edges around each vertex.
+When $S$ is non-orientable, which will almost always be the case in this paper, some additional data is required to encode a cellular embedding, which is encompassed in the concept of an \emph{embedding scheme}.
 We introduce the main definitions and refer to Mohar and Thomassen~\cite[Section~3.3]{mohar2001graphs} for extensive background.